RTEMS/rtems-docs/cpu-supplement/aarch64.rst

 ---------------

 The board support package must initialize the interrupt stack.
 The memory for the stacks is usually reserved in the linker script.
+The interrupt stack pointer is stored in the EL0 stack pointer and is accessed by switching to SP0 mode at the beginning of interrupt calls and back to SPx mode after completion of interrupt calls using the `spsel` instruction.

 Default Fatal Error Processing
 ==============================